Sandhana-Krishnan-S/cli-database-noSQL-js/readme.md

 - *Step 1 :* Do a simple `Read` and `Write` operation possible
 - *Step 2 :* Satrt develop structure defining and structure based data bundleing just like `SQL` but in `BSON`
 - *Step 3 :* Make such thing that it can `Store` and `Execute` **JS** code on the database `data on entry`

+### **Planned Comments :**

+- `sans help` : lists all the cmds and usages
+- `sans create` : used to create collection , document schematic etc..
+- `sans write` : used to write new data to the collection
+- `sans list` : lists all the available collection , document schematic etc..